 PML designed this pan to work with the 700R4 and 4L60E filters that fit the stock GM shallow pan.
 Please see our Filter Guide for PML Part Number 8650-1.

 Filter Supports, Temperature Sending Unit Locations and Drain Hole

-The filter supports are the three cylinders in the middle of the pan on the inside.
-These filter supports are designed for the 700R4 and shallow 4L60E filters.
+- Filter Supports: The filter supports are the three cylinders in the middle of the pan on the inside.
+These filter supports are designed for the 700R4 and "shallow" 4L60E filters.

-Optionally, this pan can be machined for a temperature sending unit.
+- Optional Temperature Sending Unit Machining: Optionally, this pan can be drilled and tapped for a temperature sending unit.
+Details: